 The impact on Palmer Station was the easiest to analyze, as the station is the smallest and the logistics are simple.
 The Laurence M. Gould arrived on 8 October, bringing with it a major resupply of food and fuel, as well as the majority of scientists for the 2013-14 summer season.
 But as soon as the LMG arrived, the scientists were told to remain on board; their equipment was not being offloaded.
 Instead, some of the science equipment already on station was being loaded for the trip north.
 The graduate students working on masters' or PhD degree projects are out of luck.
 The vessel was scheduled to take all of them north on 17 October, leaving behind a "caretaker" staff of 11 for perhaps the next five months.
 But it did not leave.
 Some Palmer-specific news coverage includes these two reports about just-arrived LTER scientists about to cross the Drake again in the other direction--a 10 October ScienceInsider report and an 11 October E&E Publishing/ Climatewire article.
 As for the view from the contractor employee side of things, check out the recent blog entries from this UT friend who would have been one of the caretakers.
 The photo at above left of the LMG upon arrival is from his 9 October blog post...at right is the ominous 9 October posting on the Palmer whiteboard.

 The news stories mostly address the science impact, as I've said already.
 But there is personal impact as well.
-A good friend of mine articulated her feelings about this debacle on 9 October, it is no longer online, but it was mentioned on Fox News.
-A bit after she wrote that post, she was told that her job would end and she would fly north in the next few days...but the long list of northbound passengers (as well as flight delays due to poor weather) meant that she was still on the ice after the government shutdown ended, and her job will now continue.
+Several people, including a good friend, articulated their feelings about this debacle in early October.
+Many of these comments are longer online, but they are mentioned on Fox News.
+People on the ice were told that their jobs would end and that they would fly north in the next few days...but the long list of northbound passengers (as well as flight delays due to poor weather) meant that many employees were still on the ice after the government shutdown ended, and their jobs would now continue.

 Here's another post from an unidentified McMurdo worker which appeared on Gawker the day before the shutdown ended.